alex-calderwood/spindle/README.md

 Spindle is a mixed-initiative tool for writing interactive, branching fiction.

 At present, the GPT-3 model I trained is not publically accessible, but I am working on that.
-This repo contains all resources needed to collect training data and pretrain your own for under $10.
+This repo contains all resources needed to collect training data and fine-tune your own model for under $10.

 ![Spindle](spindle.png)